MilanSkocic/ciaaw/README.md

 `ciaaw` is a  Fortran library providing the standard and abridged atomic weights, the isotopic abundance and the isotopes' standard atomic weights.
-It also provides a API for the C language.
 The formulas are taken from http://ciaaw.org.

 To use `ciaaw` within your `fpm <https://github.com/fortran-lang/fpm>`_ project, add the following to your `fpm.toml` file: